-6.2 National environmental governance
+7.2 National environmental governance

-6.2.1 Environmental institutions and mandates
+7.2.1 Environmental institutions and mandates

 Every country in the region has institutions responsible for the management of natural resources and conservation of nature, but there is frequently a divide between Ministries or Departments responsible for conservation of biodiversity, those responsible for forestry and agriculture, and those responsible for other aspects of the environment such as water, waste management and licensing of exploitation.
-An integrated approach to management, requires effective cooperation between these different authorities, something which often proves challenging.
+An integrated approach to management of the environment, which balances the needs of conservation with economic development, requires effective cooperation between these different authorities, something which often proves challenging.
 The situation is made more complex when some responsibilities are delegated to sub-national governments, while others (typically including management of protected areas) remain under the authority of central government institutions.